briandowns/recipes/food/hot_sauce/fermented/starwberry_hab.md

 * Fully clean jar, lid, rubber stopper, bubbler
 * Sanitize all of the above with StarSan
-* Sanitize all bottles and lids, and Ninja jar and blade top with StarSan
+* Sanitize all bottles and lids, and blender and blade top with StarSan

 ## Ingredients

-* Slice serrano peppers
+* Half/quarter strawberries
+* Stem and half/quater habaneros
 * Peel garlic
 * Slice onion and leave large piece for topper

 ## Fermentation

-* Add garlic
-* Add peppers and onion
+* Add garlic first and then prepared ingredients to the fermentation jar
-* Add 2% brine solution
+* Add 2.5% brine solution
-* Close, add bubbler, and wait 7 days
+* Close, add bubbler, and wait duration of fermentation

 ## Post Fermentation

 * Pour contents of fermentation jar into a siv atop a bowl
-* Put contents into Ninja container along with some of the brine
+* Put contents into blender along with some of the brine
+* Add spices (if necessary)
-* Blend, taste, and make any necessary adjustments
+* Blend, taste, and make any adjustments
-* Put in sauce pan and bring to 165F to pasturize the sauce.
+* Put in pot and bring to 165F to pasturize the sauce.
 Keep there for a few minutes while stirring to preventing burning.
 * Let cool but not to room temperature.
 * Bottle while still warm.
-Fill to the top.
+Fill leaving minimal head room.

 ## Notes

-Ending PH should be around 3.1.
+*

 ## Serving